 There’s no doubt I love New York and I love being a Software Engineer.
 There’s infinite things to do and cool neighborhoods/restaurants/museums/random fun stuff to checkout all the time in NYC.
 In addition, I am constantly enamored by the myriad of learning opportunities and friendships software continues bringing into my life.
 With that said, as a Software Engineer in New York, I find myself constantly fighting burnout.

 Sometimes I feel like I’m burning the candle at both ends when trying to balance working full time, challenging myself and learning new things, maintaining a social life, going to meetups, working out, family obligations, and getting adequate sleep.
-Keeping my overall happiness regularly in check requires a delicate balance.
+Even though Stride proactively tries to prevent employee burnout, keeping my overall happiness regularly in check requires a delicate balance.

 As a result, I am becoming more self aware to acknowledge the concept of burnout, recognize the burnout signs in myself, and taking actionable steps to help prevent burning out.

 Burnout is a psychological term referring to long-term exhaustion and diminished interest in work.
 The term came about in the 1970s when psychologist, Herbert Freudenberger, published a paper about the effects of work’s excessive demands.
 These effects, Freudenberger concluded, caused exhaustion and produced “physical symptoms such as headaches and sleeplessness, ‘quickness to anger,’ and closed thinking.”

 Signs that you or someone you know may be burning out:

 - mood changes

 1. TREAT YO SELF

 - have a spa day